bretkikehara/grunt-flex-handlebars/README.md

 Author: [Tim Branyen](http://tbranyen.com)

-Source for the original code ca be found at [https://github.com/gruntjs/grunt-contrib-handlebars](https://github.com/gruntjs/grunt-contrib-handlebars).
+Source for the original code can be found at [https://github.com/gruntjs/grunt-contrib-handlebars](https://github.com/gruntjs/grunt-contrib-handlebars).